ContractExpress: History

+In 2010, BIL launched contractexpress.com as described in an interview with Ken Adams.

+In 2015, Thomson Reuters acquired Business Integrity and the company became part of the Legal business of Thomson Reuters.
+The financial terms of the transaction were not disclosed.

 Functionality

 Contract Express template creation is conducted entirely within a Microsoft Word interface.
 As a Microsoft Word App, Contract Express Author integrates into the Microsoft Word ribbon, providing a familiar user experience for users.
 The add-in provides the ease and speed of automating complex legal documents without the complexity inherent in traditional document assembly tools.
 Further, generated documents automatically inherit their styling from the marked-up Word document without having to apply styles to each generated document.
 Authors create a contract template using bracket-based markups to specify conditional text and variable fields for us in their customized templates.

 Once published, other users can then manipulate the document using a pre-defined questionnaire to apply client specific details and preferences.
 Accordingly, the need for programming skills is removed; a basic knowledge of document mark-up is all that is required.
 It is notable that the field control used is derived from the conventions of traditional legal document mark-up, for example use of square brackets to indicate areas for document specific information.